-South Carolina Code of Laws section 15-51-10 defines a "wrongful death" as one that is caused by the "wrongful act, neglect, or default" of another.
-The wrongful act, neglect, or default that causes the death must be the type of action for which the person could have filed a personal injury claim could be filed if the deceased had lived.
+Under South Carolina law, a "wrongful death" is defined as one that is caused by the "wrongful act, neglect, or default" of another.
+The wrongful act, neglect, or default must be the type of action for which the person could have filed a personal injury lawsuit had he or she lived.
+(S.C.
+Code § 15-51-10 (2021).)

-Although the executor or administrator is the one who brings the wrongful death claim to court, he or she actually pursues the claim on behalf of the deceased person's surviving family members.
-The surviving family members who can recover damages in a South Carolina wrongful death case include:
+Although the executor or administrator is responsible for pursuing the wrongful death claim, any damages recovered (more on that, below) will go the deceased person's surviving family members.
+The family members who can recover damages in a South Carolina wrongful death case include:

 If the conduct that caused the death was deliberate or reckless, the court may also award exemplary damages.
-Exemplary damages are also known as “punitive damages.”
-Unlike other types of damages, exemplary damages are not awarded to compensate the family or estate for losses resulting from the untimely death.
+Unlike other types of damages, exemplary damages (also called "punitive damages") are not meant to compensate the family or estate for losses resulting from the death.
 Instead, exemplary damages are intended to punish wrongdoers and serve as a deterrent for others who might engage in similar behavior in the future.
 (S.C.
 Code § 15-51-40 (2021).)

-A wrongful death claim in South Carolina must be filed before the legal time limit, set by a “statute of limitations," expires.
-In order to comply with the state's statute of limitations that applies to wrongful death claims states that the lawsuit must be filed withinthree years of the date of the deceased person's death.
-A claim that is not filed within this time will not be heard by the court, so it's very important to make sure you comply with the three-year deadline.
+In all states, a wrongful death claim must be filed before the legal time limit, set by a law called a "statute of limitations," expires.
+In South Carolina, the statute of limitations that applies to wrongful death claims states that the lawsuit must be filed within three years of the date of the person's death.
+If the case is not filed within that three-year time period, the court will very likely refuse to hear the case at all.
+(S.C.
+Code § 15-3-530(6) (2021).)